grantsrb/ctx_cmp/readme.md

         at the intermediate layer of the transformer formed during compression) using a linear weight matrix before using them as input to the forward/auxiliary tasks.
-    "rmb_rask": bool
+    "sep_cmpr": bool
+        if true, an additional token is created and inserted between the cmpr tokens and the compression sequence during compression "rmb_rask": bool
         if true, and using openwebtext dataset, model will have auxiliary compression autoencoding task to reconstruct the